I paused for some Good Friday reflection this week. Mostly because the week leading up to Easter didn’t go how I imagined.

 When He washed those disciple’s feet, we can imagine that He would wash ours too.

-When He was in that Garden of Gethsemane, it was for us.
+His agony in that Garden of Gethsemane — it was for us.

 When he was lifeless on that cross, it was, again, for us.

-I love this last, gruesomely sad painting by Brian Kershisnik, maybe more endeared because of what he said about it in an interview:
+I love this last, gruesomely sad painting by Brian Kershisnik.
+I am perhaps even more endeared because of what he said about it in an interview:

 Sometimes we, just like those people mourning in that painting, don’t know (or can’t believe) that it will turn out.
 Whether “it” is pain or misery or discomfort or anger and hurt.
 We sometimes have a hard time believing it will all be “not just ‘ok,’ but unspeakably gloriously.”